-High Powered Raspberry Pi Desktop/Server ATX Power Supply Expansion Module and Soft SwitchDesigned by Pod Bay 3, Ships from United States of America
+High Powered Raspberry Pi Desktop/Server ATX Power Supply Expansion Module and Soft SwitchDesigned by Pod Bay 3 in United States of America

 What is it?
 This big brother to the Mini ATX PSU allows you to power your Raspberry Pi and add-on project boards at much higher currents using inexpensive desktop power supplies while being able ...Read More…